 If you have any questions or concerns about the written work, please don’t hesitate to contact the Director of Studies in Music.

-If called, you will normally have two interviews: a subject interview, which lasts about 50 minutes and is carried out by the College's Director of Studies and another music specialist; and a shorter (about 30 minutes) interview with the Director of Music-Making and a member of the College's admissions team.
+If called, you will normally have two interviews: a subject interview, which lasts about 50 minutes and is carried out by the College's Director of Studies and another music specialist; and a shorter (about 30 minutes) interview with other members of the College's admissions team.
 The aim of the interviews is to determine your enthusiasm and aptitude for the course.

 Music is a great subject to study at University, not least because of the many doors it opens for possible future careers.
 As a Music graduate from Cambridge, you'd not only equipped with the skills required to pursue a job in the musical world, but also with an invaluable array of transferrable skills that are highly prized by employers in numerous sectors.

 After graduation, many Music students decide to stay on in Cambridge or to go to another university or conservatoire for further study — academic or performance-based.
 A large number of Music graduates each year go on to work as professional musicians, or go into music education or arts administration.
 Recent Music graduates from Churchill, for example, have gone on to work for the Associate Board of the Royal Schools of Music, Teach First, and the Britten Sinfonia.
 But Music graduates from Cambridge have also gone on to work in such diverse fields as law, politics, business, retail, management, banking, accountancy and publishing.